LisaGlaser/MCMCv4/README.md

 - The code also requires a random number generator which I used from here class https://www.agner.org/random/

-# Pauls Guide on how to get this to work.
+# Installation and Basic User Guide

 First steps, what version of the compilers/packages do we need?
   - We need to install Eigen.
 The version **I think** this code was written using is  version 3.2.4.
 To install this visit the website: https://eigen.tuxfamily.org/ and following the instruction there.
 At the time of writing this (August 2020) you can get version 3.2.4 from https://gitlab.com/libeigen/eigen/-/releases/3.2.4